 "Then you must do what you can, Nancy.
 Sarah, she'll need help..."

 But before Sarah could get back onto the bed, the urge to push, fuelled by the flush of adrenalin through her, made her lift herself up and bear down hard.
 Brigitte knelt on the bed between her legs and watched as the baby's backside appeared.
 "Tis another girl, Nancy."

 The contraction abated briefly, long enough for Nancy to look up at Brigitte and whisper, "You can see that it is a girl?"

 "I know a girl's backside when I see it."

 The pain returned and with another mighty push, Brigitte said, "The arms and legs are born.
 And she's squirming already.
 She wants to live, Nancy, and you must do your best for her now.
 The head will be hard to come, it will hurt, but you must not give up."

 The next pain came on top of the last.
 Nancy bore down against it and held on, squeezing her eyes shut and gasping for breath as the contraction lingered.
 And then she felt a pain that was worse than anything she had ever experienced.
 Her body was imploding with it and she was certain she would die.

 "Don't stop, Nancy!
 She be almost here!"

 That was all Nancy needed to hear.
 If she must die to give this baby life, then so be it.
 With the last dregs of energy left in her, she delivered the head with a scream that could be heard up and down Lower Hillgate.

-Nancy opened her eyes as Brigitte cut the cord, held the tiny infant up by its ankles and spanked its little bottom.
+Nancy opened her eyes as Brigitte cut the cord, held the tiny infant up by her ankles and spanked her little bottom.
 Once.
 Twice.
 Three times.
-And finally the longed for cry came.
+And finally, the longed for cry came.
 Weak at first, but stronger with each gasping breath.
 Nancy closed her eyes in relief.